 Radio links are often used for data transmission in a seismic network.
-Radio links offer seismic data transmission in real time, are continuous, independent, often robust to damaging earthquakes, and usually involve a reasonable cost (see also IS 8.2: Seismic data transmission links used in seismology in brief).
+Radio links offer seismic data transmission in real time, are continuous, independent, often robust to damaging earthquakes, and usually involve a reasonable cost.

 However, experience shows that the most frequent technical problems with radio frequency (RF) telemetry networks originate in the RF links themselves.
-This is often the result of a non-optimally designed RF system.
+This is often the result of a nonoptimally designed RF system.
 Many seismic networks in the world experience unreliable and noisy data transmission.
 There are even reports of some complete failures.
 This Chapter gives some general advice on how to design a seismic telemetry system, covering VHF (usually 160 - 200 MHz for seismology) and UHF (usually around 450 MHz for seismology) frequency band FM modulated links, as well as spread spectrum (SS; around 900 MHz or 2.4 GHz) RF data transmission and satellite .
 The need for a professional RF survey will be explained.